Accessing fonts from Monotype Fonts

 The Monotype Desktop App has plugins for the following creative applications, with support for more added regularly:

-Each of the above plugins can be disabled or re-enabled by going to “Settings” and clicking on “Open” beside the “Plugins” heading to open the Auto Activation settings pane as shown below:
+Each of the above plugins can be disabled/re-enabled by navigating to Settings and clicking on Open next to the Plugins heading to open the Auto Activation settings pane:

-After disabling/re-enabling a plugin for an application, please restart the selected application for changes to take effect.
+Note: After disabling/re-enabling a plugin for an application, please restart that application to put your changes into effect.

 Is there a way to sync fonts in bulk?

-Tick the checkboxes on all the font families and styles you’d like to sync and click the “Sync” button.
+Tick the checkboxes net to all the font families and styles you’d like to sync and click the Sync button.

 Syncing_fonts_in_bulk.png